 UK Aid Match

-UK Aid Match was set up by the UK government's Department for International Development (DFID) to give a boost to public support for charities working in the developing world.
+UK Aid Match was set up by the UK government's Foreign, Commonwealth & Development Office (FCDO) to give a boost to public support for charities working in the developing world.
 It doubles public donations to appeals run by British international development charities, in recognition of both the public’s generosity and the wide range of causes they support.
 Visit UK Aid Match website for more information.